Skip to content

 Top Programs

 The fields Northeast Iowa Community College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 Based in Calmar, Iowa, Northeast Iowa Community College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 50%.
+The graduation rate is roughly 50%.

-Ten years out, alumni of Northeast Iowa Community College report median earnings of $41,306; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Northeast Iowa Community College report median earnings of $41,306, a figure worth comparing against the cost of attendance before enrolling.

-Northeast Iowa Community College is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.01%, in line with strong performers nationally.
+Northeast Iowa Community College is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.01%, in line with strong performers nationally.
 About 9.4% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 10.7% go on to reach the top of the income ladder.
-The median family income of students sits near $64,400, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $64,400, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Northeast Iowa Community College, with an economic connectedness score of 1.36 (about 1.0 is the national norm).
-Its friending bias is low (-0.00), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Northeast Iowa Community College.
+Its economic connectedness score is 1.36, where about 1.0 is the national norm.
+Its friending bias is low (-0.00), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 6% of students take part in civic and volunteering activity.

 Similar Schools